Water Works: How Two soona Clients Elevated Their Content

 min

-if you’re out of ideas for creative approaches you want to take during your photo or video shoot we have the answers: water!
+If you’re out of ideas for creative approaches you want to take during your photo or video shoot, we have the answer: water!

-we spoke with two of soona’s clients who have used water in their content recently to talk about how using water told their product’s story in a single image.
+We spoke with two of our clients who have used water in their content to talk about how this element helped them tell their product’s story in a single image.

 Skratch’s creative director Emma loved how the water added movement to their packaging to really make their product stand out and elevated their content being captured.

-“as a brand as a whole i think having water tied to the product .
-Looking at our photo - there’s water literally going over the word hydration.” she said. “if water doesn’t strengthen the concept or the mission of the company it can break .”
+“As a brand as a whole, I think having water tied to the product.
+Looking at our photo, there’s water literally going over the word hydration,” she says.
+“If water doesn’t strengthen the concept or the mission of the company it can break.”

-Emma said she loved using water because it was a different way of adding an organic element. “the water is super cool and it adds a different texture to a shoot and i think that’s why it’s so useful. it has that organic look to it without being fruit or another prop like that.”
+Emma says she loved using water because it was a different way of adding an organic element.
+“The water is super cool and it adds a different texture to a shoot and I think that’s why it’s so useful. it has that organic look to it without being fruit or another prop like that.”

 {{studio-ad="/external-components"}}